-These are new acquisitions: Model Fours made from 1958 to 1962.
-These are later versions of the Four, with two GE tweeters.
-The early versions had one.
+Model Fours were made from 1958 to 1966 as competition for the AR3.
+These examples are the later version, with two GE tweeters; early versions had one.
 Serial numbers are in the high 51xx range.
 Cabinets are in excellent shape (minus a couple of veneer strips on the front of one); grilles are in excellent shape; sound is excellent.
-Below are several comments about this speaker from ClassicSpeakerPages.net.
+At the bottom are several comments about this speaker from ClassicSpeakerPages.net.

 Image from 1963 Radio Shack Catalog

 One I believe the Model One had two (parallel-wired) 32-ohm versions of the KLH Four 16-ohm woofer, which was called an "11-inch woofer," and each woofer was in its own separate 2.25 cu.ft. enclosure -- each somewhat larger than the usual 1.5 - 1.7 cu.ft.
 KLH Four, Three and Two models.
 The woofers still had approximately the same f(s) as the Four, maybe slightly lower; therefore, the One would not necessarily go lower in bass, but with two woofers doing the job of one, the distortion would definitely be lower and the output could be jacked up higher without overload.
 It would certainly be a more powerful-sounding woofer, particularly with the tone controls or an equalizer adjusted for more bass response.
 Having two woofers working in tandem brings on another phenomenon: mutual-radiation impedance, whereby the output down to resonance is amplified by nearly 3 dB due to the proximity of the two woofers operating in the same frequency range.
 One other observation: I am not sure if the Model One, Two or Three had the epoxied-in woofer, but it must have had it since the model Four came on stream shortly after KLH began operations.